 Motorbike riders involved in road accidents are extremely vulnerable to injury.
-Awareness of the most common accident scenarios can help you become a safer rider and enable you to anticipate potentially dangerous situations before
+Awareness of the most common accident scenarios can help you become a safer rider and enable you to anticipate potentially dangerous situations before they occur.

 The most common type of motorbike accident is where a vehicle crosses the motorbike path to enter or leave a side road or driveway.
 Usually the other vehicle is turning right out of the driveway or side road, and because the motorbike is moving so quickly, the driver does not see them in time.